-- If you fall for it, you will lose a lot of money.
+- If you try it, you will almost certainly lose a lot of money.

 The product names are all similar in some way.
 The videos are lengthy and similar in style.
 And they always give the main actors a “normal guy” sounding name.